About the Hong Kong Genome Project (HKGP)

 No. Joining HKGP is purely voluntary, and patients are suggested to join upon thorough consideration.
 Whether you join the Project or choose to withdraw after joining will not affect your access to regular medical services.

-No. The Project is currently in its pilot phase and eligible individuals must be referred by designated Partnering Centres.
+All eligible individuals must be referred by designated Partnering Centres.

 If you are eligible and agree to join the Project, the Project team will perform Whole Genome Sequencing for you without costs.
 We will also go through the results with you to help you and your family members better understand your health condition and to potentially gain new information that could lead to more effective treatment options.